 Crash rates may increase with the less sleep a person gets.
 To further illustrate the real dangers of sleep deprivation, consider this: drivers who sleep for only four to five hours have the same risk of being involved in a collision as a drunk driver.

-To schedule a free consultation at our Los Angeles personal injury law firm, please contact us by calling (888) 888-9285 or filling out our quick contact form.
+To schedule a free consultation, please contact us by calling (888) 888-9285 or filling out our quick contact form.

 It goes without saying that driving while drowsy will severely affect your ability to drive, even if you do manage to keep your eyes open.
 Drowsiness will: